JedDataScience/RetroAzureBlobMetadataStorage/README.md

 - No file versioning or backup
 - Metadata editing requires blob re-upload (Azure Storage API limitation)
 - Local development only - data stored in Docker containers
-- Data is ephemeral unless using Docker volumes for Azurite

 ## 7) Results & Evaluation